Execut3/CTF/Participated-CTF/2016/SharifCTF/Web3-oldpersian/README.md

 ##Solution:

 We are given a web page with custom Persian-Captcha.
-We should BruteForce it, by first we should find a way to decode captcha.
+We should BruteForce it, but first we should find a way to decode captcha.
 So our tasks are:

 1 - Write a script to decode captcha

 2 - Send a GET request to /captcha url, save the captcha.image.
 Decode it and send a POST request to /login/submit url with captcha value in it's data

-3 - Iterate between 0001-9999 integers for password value and do 1&2 steps
+3 - Iterate between 0001-9999 integers for password value and do 1 & 2 steps

-![Image of main_page]
+![Image of main_page.jpg]

-I used a custom method by mine for decoding captcha's.
+I used a custom method of mine for decoding captcha's.
 But I know there should be lot's of other methods using machine-learning & ...
 But it's CTF & it's all about time.
 So i used this method:

-I splitted each captcha image to 6 images (cause it contains 6 persian-ancient characters).
-Convert it to gray-image, Calculated black-bit in each image and tried to define a algorithm to detect each character.
+I splitted each captcha image to 6 images (Cause it contains 6 persian-ancient characters).
+Convert it to gray-image, Calculated black-bits in each image and tried to define an algorithm to detect each character.
-Some of Character have specific number of black digits like 'E'.
-I assumed all the iamges that have less that 160 black-digits, are corresponded to 'E' and etc.
+Some of Characters have specific number of black digits like 'E'. for example I assumed all the iamges that have less that 160 black-digits, are corresponded to 'E'.
-And for characters that have close number of black-digits, i calculate black-bit in each half: top,bottom,right,left and tried to define statement that describe each character.(It's not the best method ---> believe me: i know. but that shit worked for me.)
+And for characters that have close number of black-digits, I calculate black-bits in each half: top,bottom,right,left and tried to define statements that describe each character.(It's not the best method ---> believe me: i know. but that shit worked for me.)

 Here is the code i used: